netdata/netdata/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md

 to monitor this application.
 Scroll down to the **Applications** section.
 These charts now feature a `firefox` dimension with metrics specific to that process.

 Pay particular attention to the charts in the **ebpf syscall** and **ebpf net** sections.
-These charts are populated my low-level Linux kernel metrics thanks to eBPF, and showcase the volume of calls to open/close files, call functions like `do_fork`, IO activity on the VFS, and much more.
+These charts are populated by low-level Linux kernel metrics thanks to eBPF, and showcase the volume of calls to open/close files, call functions like `do_fork`, IO activity on the VFS, and much more.

 See the [eBPF collector documentation](/collectors/ebpf.plugin/README.md#integration-with-appsplugin) for the full list of per-application charts.

-Let's show some examples of how you can first identify normal patterns within eBPF metrics, then use that knowledge to idenfity anomalies in a few simulated scenarios.
+Let's show some examples of how you can first identify normal eBPF patterns, then use that knowledge to idenfity anomalies in a few simulated scenarios.

 For example, the following screenshot shows the number of open files, failures to open files, and closed files on a Debian 10 system.
 The first spike is from configuring/compiling a small C program, then from running Apache's `ab` tool